 While not always cause for concern, lightheadedness can sometimes indicate an underlying medical condition and can increase your risk for experiencing a fall.
 For this reason, you should take caution when you feel lightheaded.

 Lightheadedness often occurs when you move quickly from a seated to a standing position.
 This positional change results in decreased blood flow to the brain.
 This can create a drop in blood pressure that makes you feel faint.
-You are more likely to experience this condition if you are dehydrated and do not have enough water in your body due to illness or lack of sufficient fluid intake.
+You are more likely to experience this condition if you are dehydrated due to illness or insufficient fluid intake.
 The sensation may improve when you sit or lie back down.

 Besides dehydration and positional change, other common causes of lightheadedness include: